swill04/swill04/README.md

 ##  Hi!
 Welcome to my GitHub! :strawberry:

-My name is Sophie Willett and I'm currently an undergraduate student at UW-Eau Claire majoring in bioinformatics.
+My name is Sophie Willett and I'm a recent graduate from UW-Eau Claire with a B.S. in bioinformatics.

 For more information, check out my website! :cherry_blossom: